 The short answer is yes!

-However, the long answer requires a more in-depth analysis of the lifecycle of a car to truly understand the environmental impacts.
+However, the long answer requires a more in-depth analysis of the lifecycle of a car to truly understand the environmental impacts of driving.

 In this article, we’ll examine the environmental impact of electric cars throughout their entire lifecycle, from manufacturing to end-of-life.